Assessing imbalance in signed brain networks: Testing the similarity of any two series

 \section{Testing the similarity of any\\two series}

-The second step of our method prescribes to evaluate the statistical significance of the similarity of any two series.
-To this aim, let us, first, notice that
+The second step of our method prescribes evaluating the statistical significance of the similarity of any two series.
+To this aim, let us first notice that

-where $S_{ij}=-T$ if $C_{ij}=0$ (i.e. if each dyadic motif is composed by a $-1$ and a $+1$) and $S_{ij}=T$ if $D_{ij}=0$ (i.e. if each dyadic motif is composed by either two $-1$s or two $+1$s) and, then, clarify that we will employ ERGs defined by linear constraints, hence treat links as independent random variables.
+where $S_{ij}=-T$ if $C_{ij}=0$ (i.e. if each dyadic motif is composed by a $-1$ and a $+1$) and $S_{ij}=T$ if $D_{ij}=0$ (i.e. if each dyadic motif is composed by either two $-1$s or two $+1$s) and, then, provide the derivation of two kinds of benchmarks, i.e. a homogeneous and a heterogeneous one - in what follows, we will employ \emph{Exponential Random Graphs} (ERGs)~\cite{Park2004, Fronczak2018, Squartini2017book} defined by, either global or local, linear constraints, hence treating links as independent random variables.